-Some melanomas don’t follow the ‘ABCDE’ criteria, so your doctor may also assess whether the spot is elevated, firm or growing.
-Your doctor may use a handheld magnifying instrument called a dermascope to see the spot more clearly.
+Some types of melanoma, such as nodular and desmoplastic melanomas, don’t fit the ABCDE criteria, so your doctor may also assess whether the spot is elevated, firm or growing.

-If the doctor suspects that a spot on your skin may be melanoma, the usual procedure is to remove the whole spot (excision biopsy) for examination by a tissue specialist (pathologist).
-This is generally a simple procedure in your doctor’s office.
-Your GP may do it, or you may be referred to a dermatologist or surgeon.
+If the doctor suspects that a spot on your skin may be melanoma, the whole spot is removed (excision biopsy) for examination by a tissue specialist called a pathologist.

-You will have an injection of local anaesthetic to numb the area.
-The doctor will use a scalpel to remove the spot and a narrow margin (2 mm) of healthy tissue around it.
+The doctor will use a scalpel to remove the spot and a small amount (2 mm margin) of healthy tissue around it.
 The wound will usually be closed with stitches.
 It is recommended that the entire mole is removed rather than a small sample.
 This helps ensure an accurate diagnosis and accurate staging of any melanoma found.

 Lymph nodes are part of your body's lymphatic system, which removes excess fluid from tissues, absorbs fatty acids, transports fat, and produces immune cells.
 There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymph vessels to other parts of the body.

 Your doctor may feel the lymph nodes near the melanoma to see if they are enlarged.
-This may indicate the cancer has spread to the lymph nodes.
-To test whether the melanoma has spread, your doctor may recommend that you have a fine needle aspiration biopsy or a sentinel lymph node biopsy.
+To test whether the melanoma has spread, your doctor may recommend that you have a fine needle biopsy or a sentinel lymph node biopsy: